preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/index.rst

 Publishing
 ========================================

+This page and the pages available here, describes how these options work in Omnia 6.13.
+For Omnia 7.0 and later, see this page: :doc:`Publishing settings in Omni 7 </blocks/general-block-settings/index>`

-The following settings are available here:
+The following settings are available in Omnia 6.13:

 .. image:: publishing-612.png